-12. (1) On the date set under section 11, the court must enquire into the matter of confirmation of the interim protection order.
+12. (1) On the return date referred to in section 8(5), the court must enquire into the matter of confirmation of the interim protection order.

+[Subsection (1) is substituted with amendment markings by Act 6 of 2022.]
-(2) An enquiry referred to in subsection (1) must be conducted in the manner prescribed under this Act.

-(3) Any party to an enquiry may call any witness to support his or her case.

-(4) The court may, at its own motion, cause to be summoned as a witness any person, including the applicant or respondent, whose evidence may, in its opinion, be relevant in the matter.

-(5) Any witness at an enquiry may be examined or cross-examined by the applicant, the respondent, or a representative of either the applicant or the respondent appointed in terms of subsection (7).

-(6) The Civil Proceedings Evidence Act, 1965 (Act No. 25 of 1965) in so far as it relates to the admissibility and sufficiency of evidence, the competency, compellability and privileges of witnesses applies to an enquiry conducted under this Act.
+- (2) An enquiry referred to in subsection (1) must be conducted in the manner prescribed under this Act. - (3) Any party to an enquiry may call any witness to support his or her case. - (4) The court may, at its own motion, cause to be summoned as a witness any person, including the applicant or respondent, whose evidence may, in its opinion, be relevant in the matter. - (5) Any witness at an enquiry may be examined or cross-examined by the applicant, the respondent, or a representative of either the applicant or the respondent appointed in terms of subsection (7). - (6) The Civil Proceedings Evidence Act, 1965 (Act No. 25 of 1965) in so far as it relates to the admissibility and sufficiency of evidence, the competency, compellability and privileges of witnesses applies to an enquiry conducted under this Act. - (6A) Subsections (7A) and (12) of section 212 of the Criminal Procedure Act, 1977 (Act No. 51 of 1977) apply with the necessary changes to an enquiry conducted under this Act.

+- (6B) During an enquiry conducted under this Act the court may, on the request of any party to the court proceedings or on its own initiative - (a) apply any of the special arrangements provided for in section 158A of the Criminal Procedure Act, 1977 (Act No. 51 of 1977) with the necessary changes; - (b) apply the provisions of section 166(3) to (6) of the Criminal Procedure Act, 1977 (Act No. 51 of 1977) with the necessary changes; - (c) admit any previous statements by a child younger than 14 years as provided for in section 216A of the Criminal Procedure Act, 1977 (Act No. 51 of 1977), in which case the relevant provisions of that section apply with the necessary changes."

+[Subsection (6B) is inserted by Act 6 of 2022.]
-(7) An applicant or a respondent may be represented at an enquiry by a legal practitioner or by any person duly authorised by such applicant or respondent, as the case may be.

-(8) Except with the permission of the court, a person whose presence is not necessary must not be present at an enquiry, but both the applicant and the respondent are entitled to be accompanied by two persons of their choice to provide support.

-(9) To the extent that subsection (8) provides for a limitation of the fundamental right to a public hearing, contemplated in Article 12(1)(a) of the Namibian Constitution, in that it authorizes the exclusion of the public from such a hearing, such limitation is enacted on the authority of the proviso to sub-article (1)(a) of that Article.
+- (7) An applicant or a respondent may be represented at an enquiry by a legal practitioner or by any person duly authorised by such applicant or respondent, as the case may be. - (8) Except with the permission of the court, a person whose presence is not necessary must not be present at an enquiry, but both the applicant and the respondent are entitled to be accompanied by two persons of their choice to provide support. - (9) To the extent that subsection (8) provides for a limitation of the fundamental right to a public hearing, contemplated in Article 12(1)(a) of the Namibian Constitution, in that it authorizes the exclusion of the public from such a hearing, such limitation is enacted on the authority of the proviso to sub-article (1)(a) of that Article.